aidan-gallagher/dh-git/ReadMe.md

 # Adding dh-git to your package

-1. In the debian/source/format file, change the format to git
+1. In the debian/source/format file, change the format to git (Optional)
 ```
 3.0 (git)
 ```